Dymantic/laravel-instagram-feed/README.md

     'url' => 'source url for media',
     'id' => 'the media id',
     'caption' => 'the media caption',
-    'permalink' => 'the permalink for accessing the post' ]
+    'permalink' => 'the permalink for accessing the post', 'timestamp' => 'the timestamp of the post',
+]
 ```